-Sheriff warns public to be on lookout for suspected killers
+Florida Panhandle sheriff warns a killer is 'in our midst'

 PENSACOLA, Fla.
 (AP) — A Florida Panhandle sheriff’s office has doubled the number of deputies on patrol as a multistate search enters its second week for a man suspected in the deaths of three women and the attempted death of a fourth.

-Escambia County Sheriff’s Office Chief Deputy Chip Simmons warned the public to be on the lookout for 44-year-old William “Billy” Boyette and 37-year-old Mary Rice.
-He says the two are suspected of shooting a young mother during a home invasion near Pensacola on Monday, and taking her car.
+On Monday afternoon, Escambia County Sheriff’s Office Chief Deputy Chip Simmons warned the public to be on the lookout for William “Billy” Boyette, 44, and Mary Rice, 37, who are suspected of shooting a young mother during a home invasion near Pensacola on Monday, and taking her car.

-Authorities say Boyette and Rice are also suspected in the deaths of two women in nearby Milton Jan.
-31 and the Friday death of a woman in Lillian, Alabama.
+“In short we have a killer, he is in our midst . everyone, and I mean everyone, should be aware of this, should be aware of what they look like,” Simmons said.

-Agencies in Florida and Alabama are working together on the search for the suspects.
+Boyette and Rice are also suspected in the deaths of Alicia Greer, 30, and Jacqueline Jeanette Moore, 39, whose bodies were found at the Emerald Sands Inn in nearby Milton on Jan.
+31, and the death of Peggy Broz in Lillian, Alabama, on Friday.
+Investigators said the two also stole Broz’ car.

 Most Read Stories